erenturkmenoglu/blockchain/README.md

 # 1. Blockchain Installation Guide <br />
 ***Installing MyCrypto Desktop App***

-​ MyCrypto is a free, open-source, client-side interface that allows I to interact directly with the blockchain. ​ For this example, we will use MyCrypto Desktop App to manage ethereum wallets and make transactions in the blockchain. ​ To install MyCrypto Desktop App, please follow the next steps: ​
+MyCrypto is a free, open-source, client-side interface that allows for interacting directly with the blockchain. <br />
+For this example, we will use MyCrypto Desktop App to manage ethereum wallets and make transactions in the blockchain. <br />
+To install MyCrypto Desktop App, please follow the next steps:

-Open my browser and navigate to the downloads page at https://download.mycrypto.com/. ​
+Open my browser and navigate to the downloads page at https://download.mycrypto.com/.

 Depending on my operating system, you will be redirected to the corresponding application installer.
-If you are not correctly redirected, choose the appropriate installer for my operating system. ​
+If you are not correctly redirected, choose the appropriate installer for my operating system.

-Once you download the installer, open the file, and follow the installation wizard. ​
+Once you download the installer, open the file, and follow the installation wizard.

 ***My Crypto Installation Notes***